DataDog/documentation/content/en/agent/logs/_index.md

 ## Enabling log collection from integrations

 To collect logs for a given integration, uncomment the logs section in that integration's `conf.yaml` file and configure it for your environment.
-If you are running the Agent in a kubernetes or docker environment, see the dedicated.
-[Kubernetes Log Collection][6] and [Docker Log Collection][7] documentations.
+If you are running the Agent in a Kubernetes or Docker environment, see the dedicated [Kubernetes Log Collection][6] or [Docker Log Collection][7] documentation.

 <div class="alert alert-warning">
 Consult the <a href="/integrations/#cat-log-collection">list of supported integrations</a>  that include out of the box log configurations.